NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 transfers.
 As zones are added to or removed from the catalog zone, these changes are distributed to the secondary nameservers in the normal way.
 The secondary nameservers then add/remove/modify the zones they serve in accordance with the changes to the catalog zone.

-The contents and representation of catalog zones are described in (#description).
-Nameserver behavior is described in (#behavior).
+Other use-cases of nameserver remote configuration by catalog zones are possible, where the catalog consumer might not be a secondary.

 # Terminology